Star WallowingBull: Artwork

-Plains Art Museum Mural
+Plains Art Museum mural

 This mural, commissioned by the Plains Art Museum in Fargo, North Dakota, was a piece done in 2003 by Wallowing Bull along with his father Frank Big Bear.
-Contrary to a lot of other work by Wallowing Bull, this piece had a lot heavier influence from native art styles and motifs.
+Contrary to a lot of other work by Wallowing Bull, this piece had a lot heavier influence from Native art styles and motifs.
 This piece still uses very bright colors, portraying native birds flying around heads of gods surrounded by abstract patterns.
-There is also a quote in the top right corner stating "I will not be there.
+A quote in the top right corner states: "I will not be there.
 I will not fall.
-Bury my heart at Wounded Knee." referring to the Wounded Knee massacre and paying homage to the struggles faced by indigenous people of past generations.
+Bury my heart at Wounded Knee," referring to the Wounded Knee massacre and paying homage to the struggles faced by Indigenous people of past generations.

 American Dreamers

 This piece of prismacolor art is full of bright colours and portrays a Native American chief in the front with another Native holding a gun.
 Other Native elements such as deer appear, but are all contrasted by a hundred dollar bill in the background and faces prominent in American society such as Martin Luther King and John F. Kennedy.
 This piece, published in 2000, reflects into how Wallowing Bull felt growing up influence by two societies he had to conform to.
 This piece, evident in the name itself, symbolizes that the American Dreamers in the background of the picture resemble the same spirit the Native American people have in an effort to search for their identity.